NCCA/cfgaa24programingassignment-SKetchPoint/README.md

 - Jon's Teapot: Getting Started with the Programming Assignment The SpaceShip
 - Jon Macey (2012).
 Jon’s Teapot: Getting Started with the Programming Assignment Pt 4 The SpaceShip. [online] Jon’s Teapot.
 Available at: http://jonmacey.blogspot.com/2012/02/getting-started-with-programming_8527.html
 -
 - Taking a look at how someone that has handle keys in NGL and overall game loops, there's a few things that I need to implement such as processing holding a key down consistently to continually move  by processing the key pressed in the object you want to move and draw it in the paintGL.
-While not entierly nessicary to look at, it would be a good resource when developing my game to ensure the general logic is well planned with what I want certian items in-game to do.
 -
 - REMINDER: copy ngl shaders edit config build